If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 Sometimes it looks emotional.
 “I just need some space.”

+Sometimes space is real, but sometimes we use this language to hide.
 Isolation feels safer in the moment because it delays exposure.
 It also gives secrecy more room to grow.

 Sign 3: You want respect more than being known